About the Museum

 The Moody Planetarium was renamed as such by the Moody Foundation in 1970 when the new Museum was built.
 Located inside the Museum of Texas Tech University, the planetarium offers an equal balance of education and entertainment with a wide range of shows from the study of stars and constellations to dark matter and black holes, to in depth looks at the sun, moon, and solar systems.
 With over 40 shows to choose from there is something to suit all interests and all ages.
 If you are looking for a truly immersive experience and love music, the planetarium offers laser shows.
 Enjoy rocking out to Pink Floyd, Michael Jackson, Metallica, popular country artists and many more while immersed in a laser experience choreographed to the music.
 The planetarium seats 74 including two wheelchair access seats.
 Ticket pricing varies from $3 to $5 and offers season/group passes.

 The Natural Science Research Laboratory (NSRL) housed within the Museum holds 5.5 million objects and specimens, making it the largest Natural History Collection in Texas.
-Collections include Mammals, fluid preserved, birds, radioactive, reptiles, amphibians, fish, and Genetic Resources Collections.
+Collections include Mammals, Birds, Invertebrate Zoology, and Genetic Resources Collections.
 These collections are available to researchers at academic, scientific, and government institutions around the world for scientific investigation, discovery and problem-solving in the natural sciences.

 The Lubbock Lake Landmark is a division of the Museum of Texas Tech University, the Lubbock Lake Landmark is an archaeological and natural history preserve and dig site at the northern edge of the city of Lubbock, Texas.
 The Landmark contains evidence of 12,000 years of occupation by ancient peoples on the Southern High Plains.
 The Landmark offers exhibitions exploring animals and culture a range of public programs.
 The Landmark has a variety of hiking trails totaling 4.5 miles you can experience at your own pace.
 Enjoy a nature trail (2.5-3.5 miles) while observing animals and vegetation across the changing landscape, hike our beautiful wildflower trail (.5 miles) that identifies many native plants, trees, and wildflowers, and be amazed by the archaeological trail (.5 miles) where 12,000 years of history has been discovered and continues to be an active dig site and educational component to the Heritage and Museum Sciences Master's Degree program.
 The Landmark welcomes visitors of all ages year round.